-Menopause is a natural transition in a woman’s life as her menstrual cycles come to an end.
+Menopause is a natural transition that happens when your menstrual cycles come to an end.

 It’s confirmed 12 months after your last period.
-However, the transition and symptoms associated with menopause can last for several years (1).
+But the transition and symptoms associated with menopause can last for

-While menopause is linked to many uncomfortable symptoms and increases your risk of certain diseases, your diet may help reduce symptoms and ease the transition.
+While menopause is linked to many uncomfortable symptoms and increases your risk for certain diseases, consuming certain foods may help reduce your symptoms and ease the transition.

-During the transition to menopause and beyond, the hormone estrogen begins to decline, disrupting your normal cyclical patterns of estrogen and progesterone (1).
+During the transition to menopause and beyond, your levels of the hormone estrogen begin to decline, disrupting your usual cyclical patterns of estrogen and progesterone.

-Fortunately, making changes in your diet may help relieve menopause symptoms and promote optimal health during this phase of life.
+However, making changes in your diet may help relieve menopause symptoms and promote optimal health during this phase of life.

-Summary Menopause is a natural transition in a woman’s life as her menstrual cycles come to an end.
-Changes in hormones can cause symptoms like hot flashes and poor sleep and may negatively affect metabolism and bone density.
+Menopause is a natural transition that happens when your menstrual cycles come to an end.
+Changes in hormone levels can cause symptoms such as hot flashes and sleep disturbances and may negatively affect metabolism and bone density.

-There is evidence that certain foods may help relieve some symptoms of menopause, such as hot flashes, poor sleep and low bone density.
+There is evidence that certain foods may help relieve some symptoms of menopause, such as hot flashes, sleep problems, and low bone density.

-The decline in estrogen levels during menopause can increase women’s risk of fractures.
+The decline in estrogen levels during menopause can increase your risk of fractures.

-In a study in nearly 750 postmenopausal women, those who ate more dairy and animal protein had significantly higher bone density than those who ate less (8).
+In a 2017 study of nearly 750 women in postmenopause, those who ate more dairy and animal protein had significantly higher bone density than those who ate less.

-Furthermore, some evidence links dairy consumption to a decreased risk of premature menopause, which occurs before the age of 45.
+Furthermore, some evidence links dairy consumption to a decreased risk of premature menopause (menopause that happens before age 45).

 Healthy fats, such as omega-3 fatty acids, may benefit women going through menopause.

-Whole grains are high in nutrients, including fiber and B vitamins, such as thiamine, niacin, riboflavin and pantothenic acid (15).
+Whole grains are high in nutrients, including fiber and B vitamins such as thiamine, niacin, riboflavin, and pantothenic acid.

-Whole-grain foods include brown rice, whole-wheat bread, barley, quinoa, Khorasan wheat (kamut®) and rye.
+Some examples of whole grain foods are brown rice, whole wheat bread, barley, quinoa, oats, Khorasan wheat (Kamut), and rye.
 Look for “whole grain” listed as the first ingredient on the label when evaluating which packaged foods contain primarily whole grains.

-Fruits and vegetables are packed with vitamins and minerals, fiber and antioxidants.
-For this reason, American dietary guidelines recommend filling half your plate with fruits and vegetables (19).
+Fruits and vegetables are packed with vitamins and minerals, fiber, and antioxidants.

 Phytoestrogens are compounds in foods that act as weak estrogens in your body.

-While there has been some controversy on including these in the diet, the most recent research suggests they may benefit postmenopausal health, particularly by improving bone health and lowering cardiovascular risk.
+While there has been some controversy around including these in your diet, the most recent research suggests that they may benefit postmenopausal health, particularly by improving bone health and lowering cardiovascular risk.
 However, more research is needed to better understand the connection.

 Collagen is the most abundant protein in your body.